o3de/ROSConDemo/docs/design/apple_tree_function_requirements.md

 * During runtime of the level, the robotic arm will define a volume box to query for entities that fit inside the box
     * The volume box to query must be slightly larger than the apples
 * The robot script will act upon any apple that triggers the volume box query
-* The robot script will enable gravity for the selected apple
-* The apple will then be able to fall into the robot arm or collection tube and into the basket
+* The robot script will detach the apple through the manipulator and collect it into a basket

-### Simulating wind in the environment

-* Leaves on the tree can be implemented to simulate a windy effect for increased realism
-* O3DE provides a tutorial called [Vertex Defomration for Vegetation Bending](https://www.o3de.org/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial/)

-## Phase Two

-TBD